Environment policy: general principles and basic framework

 A. International declarations

 In 1992, the ‘Earth Summit’ was held in Rio de Janeiro.
-This conference led to the adoption of many influential declarations, such as the Agenda 21, the Rio Declaration, the United Nations Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity.
+This conference led to the adoption of several influential declarations, such as Agenda 21, the Rio Declaration, the United Nations Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity.

 B. European Treaties

-In 1972, the European Council, held in Paris, declared the need for a Community environment policy flanking economic policies, and called for an action programme to conserve and improve the environment and to combat pollution and nuisances.
+At the Paris Summit in 1972, the Council of the European Communities declared the need for a Community environment policy flanking economic policies and called for an action programme to conserve and improve the environment and to combat pollution and nuisances.

 In 1999, Article 3c of the Treaty of Amsterdam mandated the integration of environmental protection into all EU sectoral policies so as to promote sustainable development.